 Degree Checks: Refer to the GGSE Student Guidelines.
-To request a degree check, contact the Student Affairs Office.
+To request a degree check, contact Sam Rifkin in the Student Affairs Office: rifkin@ucsb.edu

 INTERDISCIPLINARY PH.D.
 EMPHASES

 There are 10 interdisciplinary emphases that doctoral students in Education may add to their major within the GGSE.
 They are: Applied Linguistics; Black Studies; Cognitive Science; Environment and Society; Feminist Studies; Global Studies; Information, Technology and Society; Language, Interaction and Social Organization (LISO); Quantitative Methods in the Social Sciences (QMSS); and Writing Studies.
 These programs enable students to work with a variety of faculty from different departments on campus while developing expertise in fields which cross traditional disciplinary boundaries.
 More information about the requirements for each emphasis is given below.